Get matched with vetted scholarships and enter our

 Our reviews and recommendations are based on extensive research, testing, and feedback.
 We may receive commission from links on our website, but that doesn’t affect our editors’ opinions.
 Our marketing partners don’t review, approve or endorse our editorial content.
 It’s accurate to the best of our knowledge when posted.
 You can find a complete list of our partners here.

-Filling Out FAFSA With Divorced Parents
+Filling Out the FAFSA With Divorced Parents

 Students with divorced parents will probably have a few questions as they fill out the FAFSA.
 You’ll have to figure out whose income you need to report and whose you can leave off.
-Luckily, divorced parents can help to increase a student’s financial aid package significantly.
+Divorced parents can help to increase a student’s financial aid package significantly.
 We’ll show you exactly what you need to report, and how you may end up receiving more aid.

 Determine your custodial parent(s)